 Vivien Leigh biography, movies, and photo exhibit among centenary celebrations

 [See previous post: “Vivien Leigh Turns 100: Centenary of One of the Greatest Movie Stars.”]
 From Nov.
-30, 2013, to July 20, 2014, London’s National Portrait Gallery will be hosting a Vivien Leigh photo exhibit, tracing her life and career.
+30–July 20, London’s National Portrait Gallery will be hosting a Vivien Leigh photo exhibit, tracing her life and career.
 The exhibit will be a joint celebration of both Leigh’s centenary and the 75th anniversary of Gone with the Wind.
 (Scroll down to check out a classy Vivien Leigh video homage.)

 Additionally, the British Film Institute is hosting a lengthy Vivien Leigh and Gone with the Wind celebration, screening all of Leigh’s post-1936 movies, from Fire Over England to Ship of Fools – and including The Deep Blue Sea (“a digital copy of the only surviving 35mm print we were able to locate; the condition is variable”).
 I should add that Terence Davies recently remade the 1955 romantic drama; Davies’ 2011 The Deep Blue Sea stars Best Supporting Actress Academy Award winner Rachel Weisz (The Constant Gardener) and The Avengers’ Tom Hiddleston.